ameermak/Neurolabs_task/README.md

 Images are submitted one-at-a-time because the staging API has a strict rate limit.

+Catalog items are pulled once and joined with product detections using product UUIDs.

 Only the cooler images include bounding box visualisation since that was part of the task requirements.